Welcome to today's edition of the Rush 24-7 podcast.

 Wilson was never questioned.

-He had a champion in the special prosecutor here.
+He had a champion in the special prosecutor here, and as did Valerie Plame Wilson herself.

-Uh and and uh as did Valerie Plame Wilson uh herself, uh had had the status in fact been known and had the judge been able to tell the jury whether she was covert or not, and if she wasn't, and Victoria Tenzing, who wrote the law, by the way, that penalizes and punishes people for outing covert agents, has said this case doesn't even approach the intent or even the outer boundaries of the law.
+And if she wasn't, and Victoria Tensing, who wrote the law, by the way, that penalizes and punishes people for outing covert agents, has said this case doesn't even approach the intent or even the outer boundaries of the law.

 Doesn't even get anywhere near it, that she's not the kind of agent the law was written to protect.